Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 "The magisterium of the Church did not wish to pronounce itself under the form of extraordinary dogmatic pronouncements.... --Pope Paul VI, discourse closing Vatican II, December 7, 1965.

-Again -- since Paul VI attempted to bind every Catholic to all of Vatican II a day later.
-If this sentence appears in any of the official documents of Vatican II, I would like to know where.
-In any case, it is totally irrelevant, as the documents of a true council signed by a true Pope are guaranteed to be free of errors on Faith and morals, no matter what form them take.
+Again -- since Paul VI attempted to bind every Catholic to all of Vatican II a day later, this statement is off point.
+Again, Paul VI acts as if the Church is only infallible under her extraordinary magisterium, and remains silent on the other aspect under which the Church is infallible, namely, her "ordinary and universal magisterium."
+In any case, the statement is totally irrelevant, as the documents of a true council signed by a true Pope are guaranteed to be free from errors on Faith and Morals, no matter what form them take.
 Paul VI, perhaps nervous of a more open dissent than happened, was trying to have it both ways.

 “But when they justify even contradictions, what is it that they will refuse to justify?”
 Pope St. Pius X in the Encyclical against Modernism